Greece Moments Greece Moments

 Gythio Harbour Promenade

-Only in summer does the idyllic atmosphere of Gythio suffer a bit from the large tourist rush.
-The search for a parking space alone is then difficult.
-No wonder, as the port of Gythio is also used as a springboard to the Island of Crete or the one in between mailand and Crete, Kythira Island.
+In summer, the idyllic atmosphere of Gythio suffers a little from the large influx of tourists.
+Finding a parking space alone can be a challenge.
+No wonder, as the port of Gythio also serves as a springboard to the Island of Crete or the island situated between the mainland and Crete, Kythira Island.

-And many campers also feel at home in Gythio, only 2 km further south is the Mavrovouni a popular camper destination.
-Those interested in culture can visit the city’s ancient theatre, ten rows of seats can still be seen.
-A detour to the islet of Marathonisi with its cocktail bar and impressive lighthouse is also worthwhile.
+Many campers also feel at home in Gythio — just 2 km further south, Mavrovouni is a popular camper destination.
+Those interested in culture can visit the city’s ancient theatre, where ten rows of seats are still visible.
+A detour to the islet of Marathonisi, with its cocktail bar and impressive lighthouse, is also well worth a visit.

 🚘